kamidev/survey_api/README.md

 _build/prod/rel/survey_api/bin/survey_api start
 MIX_ENV=dev mix ecto.reset
 ```

-When the release is good, make sure the latest code is on the server.
-Then release like this:
+Your development endpoints will be on localhost:40000.
+When the release is good enough for production, make sure the latest code is pushed to the server.

+On the server, this will deploy a new release:

 ```shell
 MIX_ENV=prod mix release
 _build/prod/rel/survey_api/bin/survey_api start
 MIX_ENV=prod mix ecto.reset
 ```
+WARNING! `mix ecto.reset` drops the database and re-loads sample data.
+If survey data already is already in production, you should NOT use this command for data migration.

-Your service endpoints should now be up and running on the configured production port (currently: localhost:4001).
-Note that the service does not come up automatically after a server reboot, this must be setup manually.
+Your endpoints should now be up and running on the configured production port (currently: localhost:4001).
+Note that the service does not come up automatically after a server reboot, this should be setup manually.

-WARNING!
-Database migrations are currently setup to drop and re-load the database with sample data.
-Once there is actual survey data in production, this MUST be changed.

 ## Additional deployment resources